DrewPatton77/Rock-Fracture/README.md

 My findings reveal that the fracture patterns in rocks can vary substantially depending on their structural properties: Intact samples follow a failure process known as a critical failure, while the notched samples do not.
 This understanding carries significant implications for the prediction and mitigation of geological hazards like earthquakes and landslides, ultimately contributing to enhanced safety measures.

+## Folder Description

+### RawData
+Contains the raw data obtained/received by the triaxial compression experiments.
+Each folder in raw data is a Westerly granite sample used in the analysis.
+Samples with an 'n' are the notched samples, the remaining are intact samples.
+Each sample folder contains two different datasets labeled: 'AE' for the acoustic emission data and 'MTS' for the force-time data.
+The dataset folders may either contain a .mat file or .txt file (this was how they were received).

+For the datasets 'AE,' the only data of interest is the time: 'Time', the adjusted amplitde: 'AdjAmp' for the energy, the 3-dimensional coordinates: 'x', 'y', and 'z', and the polarity: 'pol'.

+For the datasets 'MTS', the only data of interest is the time: 'Time', and the force: 'Force' or 'force'.

+### External_Code
+Contains fortran code in the form of the file: '2D_EM_continuum_p_val.f90' for the quick application of a 'Maximum likelihood estimate' method to determine the best power law exponent fit.

+The 'a.exe' file executes the fortran code from Jupyter.

+The only file of interest is the '2D_EM_continuum_p_val.f90' and the output file that ends with extension: '.EMap'.
+The remaining may be ignored for this project.

+## Main File